MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ### Prerequisites

-- Recognize leads in Sales app
+- Recognize leads in the Sales app
-    - You must add the Leads record (or Salesforce object) to Sales app admin settings.
+    - You must add the Leads record (or Salesforce object) to the Sales app admin settings.
     - The Leads record form must have the First Name, Last Name, and Email address1 fields added and set to required.
     - The Leads view that is selected must include the above mentioned fields as columns.

 - Related entity card support in Salesforce (as with contacts)
     - A custom relationship between Leads and Account must be established in the CRM system.
-    - The view for the Account object in Sales app settings must be changed to any view other than the default **None**.
+    - The view for the Account object in the Sales app settings must be changed to any view other than the default **None**.
     - The Account field must be added as a column in the view that is selected for the Lead record or object.

 - Saving to lead in Salesforce